anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Proof of identity (see {{req-sol}})

 PVR:
-: Pledge-Voucher-Request is a voucher request signed by the pledge that requests to be part of a domain
+: Pledge-Voucher-Request is a request for a voucher signed by the Pledge to the Registrar.

 RA:
 : Registration authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.

 RER:
-: Registrar-enrollment-request is the PER send to the CA by the registrar
+: Registrar-enrollment-request is the CSR of PER send to the CA by the registrar (RA/LRA)

 RVR:
-: Registrar-Voucher-Request is a request signed by the Registrar, on it's way to the MASA.
+: Registrar-Voucher-Request is a request for a voucher signed by the Registrar to the MASA.
-It will contain the PVR sent by the pledge.
+It may contain the PVR received from the pledge.

 This document includes many examples that would contain many long sequences of base64 encoded objects with no content directly comprehendable to a human reader.
 In order to keep them readable the examples use the token "base64encodedvalue==" whenever such a thing occurs.